 Descent to lower elevation is the best treatment for all forms of acute altitude illness.

-For mild symptoms, stopping the ascent and treating with fluids and, in some cases, drugs
+For mild symptoms, stopping the ascent and treating symptoms with medications

-For severe or slow-to-resolve acute mountain sickness, descent to a lower altitude and treating with drugs
+For severe or slow-to-resolve acute mountain sickness, descent to a lower altitude and treating with medications

-For high-altitude cerebral edema (HACE) and high-altitude pulmonary edema (HAPE), immediate descent to a low altitude and drugs (if descent is not feasible, drugs and supplemental oxygen or a portable hyperbaric chamber)
+For high-altitude cerebral edema (HACE) and high-altitude pulmonary edema (HAPE), immediate descent to a low altitude and medications (if descent is not feasible, medications and supplemental oxygen or a portable hyperbaric chamber)